 - when to send reachability notifications to AF relative to expected reachability events (e.g. paging occasions).

 If the UDM received multiple Network Configuration requests, the UDM shall accept the request as long as the Maximum Latency (if received) and/or the Maximum Response Time (if received) are within the range defined by operator policies.
-The UDM shall use the minimum value of Maximum Latency(s) and/or the maximum value of Maximum Response Time(s) as the AMF-Associated parameters.
-If the configured value is changed comparing to the one last time sent to the AMF, the UDM notify the AMF of the updated value via Nudm_SDM_Notification message.
+The UDM shall use the minimum value of Maximum Latency(s) to derive the subscribed periodic registration timer and use the maximum value of Maximum Response Time(s)to derive the subscribed Active Time as specified in step 2 of clause 4.15.3.2.3b.
+If the newly derived value is changed comparing to the one last time sent to the AMF, the UDM notify the AMF of the updated value via Nudm_SDM_Notification message.
 If there is a deletion of Network Configuration request, the UDM re-calculates the values (see step 2 in clause 4.15.3.2.3b) and notify the AMF if needed.

-The Suggested Number of Downlink Packets is classified as SMF-Associated parameter.
-If the NEF is providing DNN and S-NSSAI as specified in clause 4.15.3.2.3, then the UDM is able to associate the parameters with subscribed DNN and S-NSSAI, and provides the SMF-associated parameters to the SMF for the PDU Session associated with the specific DNN and S-NSSAI as specified in clause 4.15.6.2.
+The Suggested Number of Downlink Packets is classified as SMF associated subscription data.
+If the NEF is providing DNN and S-NSSAI as specified in clause 4.15.3.2.3, then the UDM is able to associate the parameters with subscribed DNN and S-NSSAI, and provides the Suggested Number of Downlink Packets consolidated as specified in 4.15.3.2.3b to the SMF for the PDU Session associated with the specific DNN and S-NSSAI as specified in clause 4.15.6.2.
 The SMF may use the Suggested Number of Downlink Packets parameter to configure the number of packets to buffer in the SMF/UPF (in the case of UPF anchored PDU sessions) or in the NEF (in the case of NEF anchored PDU session) when the UE is not reachable and extended buffering of downlink data is activated.

 A Validity Time may be associated with any of the Network Configuration parameters.
 When the validity time expires, the related NFs delete their local copy of the associated Network Configuration parameter(s).
+If the deletion results in subscribed value change, the UDM shall notify the AMF or SMF of the changed value.